-Our European manufacturing site in the wonderful Czech City of Brno has been an astonishing success, the highly committed and well educated local workforce continue to produce remarkable results using the finest machinery in our industry, the plant itself featuring state of the art clean production areas and access to the entire European road and rail network.
-Indeed, it is this manufacturing centre that sets us apart from other thermoformers and I am extremely proud of every member of my management team for their hard work and dedication that ensures a complete integration between our sites in the UK and the Czech Republic.
+Our European manufacturing site in the wonderful Czech City of Brno has been an astonishing success, the highly committed and well educated local workforce continue to produce remarkable results using the finest machinery in our industry.
+The plant itself featuring state of the art clean production areas and access to the entire European road and rail network.
+Indeed, it is this manufacturing centre that sets us apart from other thermoformers.
+I am extremely proud of every member of my management team for their hard work and dedication that ensures a complete integration between our sites in the UK and the Czech Republic.

 The future will of course present challenges but it will also offer opportunities.
 New market places are opening up all the time and technology continues to make possible what once we could only dream of.
 The continent of Europe has become smaller with transport links and communications putting us in touch with more and more people and places.